CodeMouse92/Timecard/BUILDING.md

 ```
 pip install pyinstaller
 pip install -r requirements.txt
-pyinstaller --clean --windowed timecard_app.spec
+pyinstaller --clean --windowed timecard-app.spec
 ```

-The distribution folder is `dist/timecard_app`, and the standalone binary is at `dist/timecard_app/timecard_app`.
+The distribution folder is `dist/timecard-app`, and the standalone binary is at `dist/timecard-app/timecard-app`.

 ## Debian Package